 Editor's note: Some parts of the introduction and conclusion were rephrased to avoid any misunderstanding concerning the nature of 'junk DNA', which is not the focus of this article.
+The title was also modified to better reflect this.

 Glossary